Trial opens in death of toddler in migrant smuggling case

-BRUSSELS (AP) - A trial opened Monday in the shooting death of a two-year-old toddler who was in a van during a high-speed chase between police and suspected migrant smugglers seeking to get to Britain.
+BRUSSELS (AP) - A trial opened Monday in the shooting death of a two-year-old toddler who was in a van during a high-speed chase in Belgium between police and suspected migrant smugglers seeking to get to Britain.

 At the trial in Belgium’s southern city of Mons, a policeman stands accused of involuntary manslaughter and two other men for being suspected migrant smugglers.

-In May 2018, police wanted to check a suspicious van making its way through Belgium and when the vehicle sought to escape, police went after it.
-During the chase, police shot at the van and two-year-old Kurdish girl Mawda Shawri was hit in the head and later died.
+In May 2018, police wanted to check on a suspicious van making its way through Belgium and went after it when the driver sought to evade them.
+During the high-speed chase, police shot at the van and two-year-old Kurdish girl Mawda Shawri was hit in the head and later died.

-Belgian authorities said a shot was fired to stop the car and had no intention to target the people inside.
-Her death has since become a symbol of injustice toward migrants fleeing their homes seeking a better life in wealthy Europe.
+Belgian authorities said a shot was fired to stop the car and had no intention of targeting the people inside.
+Her death has become a symbol of injustice toward migrants and refugees fleeing their homelands to seek a better life in Europe.

-Outside the courthouse, a few dozen people were standing with banners reading “Justice for Mawda.”
+Outside the courthouse Monday, a few dozen people stood with banners reading “Justice for Mawda.”
+In Brussels, other demonstrators hung up pieces of children’s clothing on a line during during a solidarity event at the main courthouse.

-The trial will center on the shot fired during the high-speed chase and to what extent it was necessary to seek to bring the car to a stop in that way.
+The trial will focus on the shot and why it was deemed necessary to try to bring the van to a stop in that way.
 In all, 30 people were in the van, including Mawda’s brother and parents.

 The policeman faces up to two years in prison.
 The suspected smugglers face up to 30 years in prison.